rkooo567/clipper/README.md

 * Clipper **improves prediction accuracy** by introducing state-of-the-art bandit and ensemble methods to intelligently select and combine predictions and achieve real-time personalization across machine learning frameworks.  *Clipper makes users happy.*

+## Contributing

+We are looking for contributors!
+Please read `CONTRIBUTING.md` to get started.
+To file a bug or request a feature, please file a GitHub issue.
+Pull requests are welcome.
+Additional help and instructions for contributors can be found on our website at <http://clipper.ai/contributing>.

 ## Quickstart